 - I opted to pick up the item at Jumia’s office that is closest to my customer.

-- I now gave the dispatch rider to go pick the item, remove everything Jumia then rewrap then deliver to my customer.
+- I now gave the dispatch rider to go pick the item, remove everything Jumia then rewrap and deliver to my customer.

 - There was absolutely no trace of Jumia